gcgreenberg/Oriented-TNF/README.rst

                       --genome data/N_gonorrhoeae_FA_1090.fasta.gz \
                       --out data/test2

-In this example, no misassembly is detected.
-The script outputs the location of the detected *origin* and *terminus* replication sites (1.1Mbp and 2.6Mbp) as well as the heatmap:
+In this example, no misassembly is detected, and the genome is balanced.
+The script outputs the location of the detected *origin* and *terminus* replication sites (0.75 and 1.90 Mbp) as well as the heatmap.

 .. image:: data/test2/orientation_mat.png
-  :width: 150pt
+  :width: 180pt
-  :height: 150pt
+  :height: 180pt